gatling/gatling/src/docs/content/reference/current/jms/index.md

 There is `simpleCheck` that accepts just `javax.jms.Message => Boolean` functions.

 There is also `xpath` check for `javax.jms.TextMessage` that carries XML content.

-And there is `bodyString`, `jsonPath`, `substring` checks for `java.jms.TextMessage` that carries JSON content and `java.jms.BytesMessage` that carries json content in UTF-8 encoding.
-And You may use `checkIf` for conditional checks.

 Additionally you can define your custom check that implements `Check[javax.jms.Message]`